 Some states use a process of premium bidding, meaning you can bid more than the taxes due for the tax lien certificate.
 In that case, just like buying a tax deed, you need to know your maximum bid.

 Want to learn more about tax lien and deed investing?
-Act now and get the FREE Safe Haven Investor System course (valued at $197), a gift to you from Ted Thomas.
+Act now and get access to a FREE Master Class (valued at $197), a gift to you from Ted Thomas.

 Step two is to make sure the property can be sold quickly for a reasonable profit.
 In other words, have an exit strategy.